kevgo/text-runner/textrun-shell/README.md

 i -D textrun-shell</code> or <code textrun="npm/install">yarn i -D textrun-shell</code>.

-To help this library find and execute binaries, you can define their absolute path by creating a configuration file **textrun-shell.js** in the root directory of your documentation base.
+You can define the absolute path of documented binaries in a **textrun-shell.js** file in the root directory of your documentation.
 Here is an example:

 ```js
 module.exports = {